sorrek/sorrek-salesforce/README.rst

 Introduction
 ============

 `Sorrek <http://www.sorrek.io>`__ is a data intelligence tool.
-This Python library provides several functions to read, update, and backup Salesforce data using the Simple-Salesforce Python package.
+This Python library provides several functions to read, update, and backup Salesforce.

 Installation
 ============